 - Water based is universally acceptable.
 Great for sex with a partner and with sex toys.

-- The others (oil, silicone and desensitizing) have their place, but their use should be restricted and only applied during the right situations.
+- The others (oil, silicone and desensitizing), while awesome in their own right, have their place.
+Their use should be restricted and only applied during the right situations.

 *This post contains affiliate links.
 Please see our disclosures for more details.